davidvanschaik/blackjack/README.md

 How many players would you like to play with ... ?
 ```
 Enter amount of players.
+Enter name of each player and enter their bet

 4. **Play game**:
 Each player will be asked to Hit or Stand if points <= 21.
 At the end the results will appear.
-Winners, tied with dealer or losers.
+Winners, tied with dealer or losers with the bets.